Restrictions on Antibiotic Use for Production Purposes in U.S. Livestock Industries Likely To Have Small Effects on Prices and Quantities

 The use of antibiotics for production purposes in livestock agriculture is a contested topic, and recent Federal guidelines have been adopted to reduce the practice.
 Research indicates that antibiotic use for growth promotion and disease prevention in livestock is not universal and that such uses generally have limited effects on the productivity of raising livestock at the farm level.
 Given that only a portion of producers use antibiotics for production purposes and that their use appears to have a limited impact, on average, restrictions are predicted to have little effect on prices and quantities produced over time.

-Economics of Antibiotic Use in U.S. Livestock Production , by Stacy Sneeringer, James M. MacDonald, Nigel Key, William D McBride, and Kenneth Mathews, USDA, Economic Research Service, November 2015
+Economics of Antibiotic Use in U.S. Livestock Production , by Stacy Sneeringer, James M. MacDonald, Nigel Key, William D. McBride, and Kenneth Mathews, ERS, November 2015